 This chapter is about how to implement effective casework procedures.

 Developing efficient casework procedures involves establishing clear written intake criteria against which each potential matter or project is assessed.
 This involves getting the right information from referral agencies in their referral requests, and having established assessment procedures, with ready access to those required to give their approval.
-Established procedures for referring matters that are declined will also boost the efficiency of the pro bono program.
+Established procedures for referring matters that are declined will also boost the efficiency of the pro bono practice.

 The firm should also develop processes for: